 Don’t use “over” or “under” to describe amounts.
-Use “more than” or “less than”.
+Use “more than” and “less than” (if the amount is a quantity or percentage) or “fewer than” (if the amount is a number/plural count noun).

 - When referring to amounts of money, use a singular verb.